 NRSA Institutional Predoctoral Training Grants Program Description and Guidelines

-NIGMS accepts predoctoral research training grant applications from eligible institutions to enhance graduate research training in basic biomedical and behavioral sciences that are relevant to the NIGMS mission.
+NIGMS accepts predoctoral research training grant applications from eligible institutions to enhance graduate research training in basic biomedical sciences relevant to the NIGMS mission.
 The overall goal of these programs is to promote fundamental, interdisciplinary and innovative research training essential for future biomedical researchers.

 NIGMS strongly encourages institutions to design training programs that are foundational in nature, providing support for trainees in their early years (e.g., years 1-3), and preparing them for subsequent, more differentiated research and for a variety of research careers.
-Each application must clearly state the objectives of the proposed program and how they are distinct from or relate to other training programs at the same institution; identify the faculty involved and describe their roles and responsibilities, and indicate whether they participate in other training programs at the same institution; demonstrate access to a pool of highly promising scholars, including those currently underrepresented in the biomedical and behavioral sciences such as individuals from underrepresented racial and ethnic groups, those who are underrepresented in the biomedical and behavioral sciences and individuals with disabilities.
+Each application must clearly state the objectives of the proposed program and how they are distinct from or relate to other training programs at the same institution; identify the faculty involved and describe their roles and responsibilities, and indicate whether they participate in other training programs at the same institution; demonstrate access to a pool of highly promising scholars, including those currently underrepresented in the biomedical sciences such as individuals from underrepresented racial and ethnic groups and individuals with disabilities.

 Instructions for Preparing an NIGMS Predoctoral Training Grant Application